-- Pleasant cycling through the gorgeous landscapes of España Verde (Green Spain)
+- Pleasant cycling through España Verde (Green Spain)

 - Choice of easier or more difficult routes, to suit your ability and preference

-- Charming and comfortable accommodations in small, quaint villages
+- Charming and comfortable accommodation in small villages

 - Optional short detours to historical monuments along the way